EmmanuelMasavoDjegou/Foundations-of-Deep-Learning/README.md

 # 🧠 Foundations of Deep Learning

-A collection of **graduate-level lecture slides** covering the theoretical foundations and modern architectures of deep learning.
+A collection of **lecture slides** covering the theoretical foundations and modern architectures of deep learning.

 The material is primarily based on *Deep Learning* by **Ian Goodfellow, Yoshua Bengio, and Aaron Courville**, with additional material on **Transformers** and **Large Language Models (LLMs)**.